The Biggest Memorial Day Weekend Movies of All Time

-Before she graced the new The Lion King with her vocal talent, Beyoncé voiced Queen Tara in this animated fantasy that grossed nearly $43 million on Memorial Day weekend 2013.
+Before she graced the new The Lion King with her vocal talent, Beyoncé voiced Queen Tara in this animated fantasy that grossed nearly $43 million on Memorial Day weekend in 2013.

 The Hangover Part III (2013); $50.2 million

 The R-rated comedy franchise that started out as a surprise hit ended up failing to recapture the magic of the first film.
-But this closer to the trilogy still made more than $50 million its opening weekend 2013, which helped make it one of the most successful films set in Las Vegas, Nevada.
+But this closer to the trilogy still made more than $50 million in its opening weekend 2013, which helped make it one of the most successful films set in Las Vegas, Nevada.

 Terminator Salvation (2009); $51.9 million

 The only Terminator film without Arnold Schwarzenegger in it, Salvation still managed to be the third highest-grossing film in the franchise.
-Still, the movie’s lasting legacy will most likely be the leaked audio of Christian Bale yelling a crew member.
-Eek!
+Still, unfortunately, the movie's lasting legacy will most likely be the leaked audio of Christian Bale yelling a crew member.